 Here is a step by step overview of the commissioning process:

-Step 1: Complete Pre-Requisite Fundamentals of Addictions Biblical Counselor Training (15 Units)- attend live course or NEW online course.
+Step 1: Complete Prerequisite Fundamentals of Addiction Biblical Counselor Training (15 Lessons).
+You may attend a live course or our NEW online course.
 NOTE: Family and Fundamental course prices are totally separate and NOT included in the commissioning fees.

 Step 2: Complete written questions portion of the application.
-You may submit your application prior to completion of the Fundamentals course, but you cannot begin formal commissioning until you have completed it.
+You may submit your application prior to completion of the Fundamentals course, but you may not begin formal commissioning until you have completed that course.

 Step 3: Interview with Director or other TAC staff.

-Step 4: Complete assigned supplemental training if necessary.
-This would be reading additional books or completing some other assignments to enhance your counseling or theology skills.
+Step 4: Complete any supplemental training as assigned by reviewers.
+This may be reading additional books or completing other assignments which enhance your theology and counseling understanding and skills.

-You can expect that the entire process, not including pre-requisite training or supplemental training, will range 3-4 months.
+You can expect the entire process, not including prerequisite or supplemental training, to take 3-to-4 months.

 Costs of Commissioning

-We strive to make commissioning an affordable, attainable program.
-You can pay in a lump sum or in stages.
-Here is the current pricing:
+We strive to make the commissioning process an affordable, attainable program.
+You may pay the Commissioning Fee in a lump sum or in several payments.
+Here are the current costs: